Conservation Dogs Programme

 From 2016 to 2022, Kiwibank joined forces with DOC to support the Conservation Dogs Programme.
 In its first year, the partnership funded two full-time dog-handlers and an advocacy programme.

-Now into its fourth year, the partnership has added four permanent full-time dog handlers and recruited some puppies which will strengthen our biosecurity programme via enhanced quarantine and surveillance of our pest-free islands and high-risk biodiversity locations and one full-time Senior Advisor, Species Detection Dogs.
+By the end of its final year, the partnership added four permanent full-time dog handlers, one full-time Senior Advisor, Species Detection Dogs, and recruited some puppies which strengthened our biosecurity programme via enhanced quarantine and surveillance of our pest-free islands and high-risk biodiversity locations.

-The ongoing investment by Kiwibank continues to streamline and enhance the Programme Management of the Conservations Dogs Programme.
-Kiwibank’s funding is also helping to will support the transition of the Programme from its pilot phase to a stronger, more strategic footing.
-It will also significantly boost the advocacy programme, leading to greater awareness and protection of our pest-free islands and predator-free sanctuaries.
+The investment by Kiwibank streamlined and enhanced the programme management of the Conservations Dogs Programme.
+Kiwibank’s funding also helped support the transition of the programme from its pilot phase to a stronger, more strategic footing.
+It significantly boosted the advocacy programme, leading to greater awareness and protection of our pest-free islands and predator-free sanctuaries.